Cart 0

 The Pigeon Project

-Out of the blue, I get a call from my publisher at the time, tinyBuild, to discuss a potential opportunity—hire a team and do what I do best: build silly physics games.
+Out of the blue, I get a call from my publisher at the time, tinyBuild, to discuss a potential opportunity—co-found a new studio, hire a team, and do what I do best: build silly physics games.

 But first, I’d have to pass a test…